explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

   write does not disrupt a concurrent, still-outstanding write for the same hash that succeeds") — missed on an earlier read-through of the suite, found on a closer look, confirmed passing 12/12 across all 4 globals post step 13.
 No new test was needed.
-- Storage-budget eviction, rate limiting, and PHL/GREASE'ing (step 13) do **not** have a dedicated regression test yet — see the matching item under Deferred work above.
+- Storage-budget eviction, rate limiting, and GREASE'ing (step 13) do **not** have a dedicated regression test yet — see the matching item under Deferred work above.
 They were exercised only incidentally (a handful of ordinary requests during WPT/manual runs, never enough traffic to actually trip a rate limit or a budget eviction) and are unverified in the specific failure modes they exist to handle.
+The Public Hash List's own lookup mechanism is the exception — see below.
+- **The real Public Hash List (step 18) was verified with a gtest against the actual shipped file**, not a synthetic stand-in: `dom/crossoriginstorage/gtest/ TestCrossOriginStoragePublicHashList.cpp` extracts the first, a middle, and the last entry directly from `data/public-hash-list.bin` at generation time and asserts `Contains()` finds all three, plus rejects an absent (all-zeros) digest, malformed input, and a real digest tagged with the wrong algorithm. `./mach gtest "CrossOriginStoragePublicHashList.*"` — all 4 cases pass.
+This exercises the full path (`FINAL_TARGET_FILES` packaging, `NS_GRE_DIR` resolution at runtime, the actual file read, and the binary search), not just the parsing logic in isolation.
+What it does **not** cover: an end-to-end wildcard-scope disclosure decision actually driven by real PHL membership (as opposed to GREASE) — doing that would need real content bytes matching one of the ~295k listed hashes, which by construction (pre-image resistance) aren't available to fabricate for a test.
 - **`nsIClearDataService` integration (step 17) was verified end to end with a marionette script**, not WPT (clear-data is chrome-only, never reachable from web content): writes two entries, calls `nsICrossOriginStorageService.clear()` directly, confirms both become unreadable; writes a third,